mmamaev/timeboard/doc/source/doing_calculations.rst

     >>> clnd('01 Oct 2017')
     Workshift(1) of 'D' at 2017-10-01

+The argument passed to :py:meth:`get_workshift` is `Timestamp`-like meaning it may be a timestamp, or a string convertible to timestamp, or an object which implement `to_timestamp()` method.

 Alternatively, you can call :py:meth:`~timeboard.Workshift` constructor directly if you know the workshift's position on the timeline.

     >>> tb.Workshift(clnd, 1)